smXplorer/AlliGator/docs/source/alligator-settings-window.rst

 - *Calibration Options*:

-    + *Calibration Lifetime*: single-lifetime lifetime of the decay used as calbration phasor.
+    + *Calibration Lifetime*: single-lifetime lifetime of the decay used as calibration phasor.
     + *Calibration Type*: ``None``/``Single Phasor``/``Phasor Series``/``Phasor
       Map``
     + *Use Backup Calibration if needed*: check this box off to use backup a calibration phasor if none is available.
-The type of backup calibration phasor ised is defined by *Backup Calibration Type*.
+The type of backup calibration phasor used is defined by *Backup Calibration Type*.
     + *Backup Calibration Type*: if there is no calibration phasor defined for a dataset in a series, and *Use Backup Calibration if needed* is checked off, the backup calibration used instead can be of two types: